The Ultimate Music Festival Packing List: 20 Items You Need to Pack for Camping

 Summer is the perfect time to enjoy a festival.
 The air is sweeter, the sun is warmer, and there are more festivals than you can count.
 But how do you make the most out of your summer festival experience?

 People look for ways to make their festival experience more enjoyable every year.
-Focusing on what you bring is a great way to ensure you have everything you need.
+Focusing on what to bring to a music festival is a great way to ensure you have everything you need.

-But what do you need to take to a festival?
-Most events don’t provide a music festival packing list, meaning that people might not know what they need and will carry unnecessary items.
+But what do are those festival must haves?
+Most events don’t provide a festival camping checklist, meaning that people might not know what they need and will carry unnecessary items.
+To avoid this mistake, be sure to save this post so that you have a handy packing list for festival camping at your fingertips.

 Top 20 Music Festival checklist for camping